What does ‘Forensically Sound’ mean?

 These standards state that each provider of evidence needs to undertake their own tool testing.
 So unfortunately (despite many people asking us) MSAB can’t validate our tools for you.
 That’s something you have to do for yourself if you intend to produce evidence in court.

-Nevertheless, we know that independent validation and verification of complex forensic tools such as XRY is expensive and time consuming, and so many practitioners will rely on independent reports for an indication of a tool’s suitably to produce ‘forensically sound’ evidence.
+Nevertheless, we know that independent validation and verification of complex forensic tools such as XRY mobile data extraction software is expensive and time consuming, and so many practitioners will rely on independent reports for an indication of a tool’s suitably to produce ‘forensically sound’ evidence.

 There are some very useful published documents that can help, such as NIST: The U.S. Department of Homeland Security Science and Technology Directorate Cyber Security Division – National Institute of Standards and Technology (NIST).
 Tool testing publications like these help give a strong indication of suitability of the tool for forensically sound – digital forensic evidence: